Best Practices for Securing Kubernetes Applications | Datadog

 Author Mallory Mooney

-Cloud-based Kubernetes applications have become the standard for modernizing workloads, but their multi-layered design can easily create numerous entry points for unauthorized activity.
+Cloud-based Kubernetes applications have become the standard for modernizing workloads, but their multi-layered design can make securing them more challenging.
 To protect your applications from these threats, you need security controls at each layer of your Kubernetes infrastructure.
 This approach to application security is an example of a defense-in-depth strategy, which helps teams increase their overall security posture and reduce single points of failure that could lead to a data breach.

 In this guide, we’ll walk through best practices for mitigating some of the common security risks that can occur in: